FallibleInc/security-guide-for-developers/security-checklist.md

 - [ ] Check for randomness of reset password token in the emailed link or SMS.
 - [ ] Set an expiration on the reset password token for a reasonable period.
 - [ ] Expire the reset token after it has been successfully used.
-- [ ] Destroy the logged in user's session everywhere after successful reset of password.

 ##### USER DATA & AUTHORIZATION